-Dana Perry’s most recent film as producer, the Emmy-nominated documentary “Crisis Hotline: Veteran’s Press 1” (40:00) premiered on HBO on Veteran’s Day, 2013.
+Dana Perry’s most recent film as producer, the Oscar-winning documentary “Crisis Hotline: Veteran’s Press 1” (40:00) premiered on HBO on Veteran’s Day, 2013.
 The cinema-verite film is set in the only suicide call center dedicated solely to U.S veterans.
-Recently shortlisted for an Academy Award, Ms. Perry also received the 2014 Gracie Award (Women in Media) as outstanding producer.
+Ms. Perry was awarded the Oscar at the Academy Awards on February 22, 2015.
+Ms. Perry also received an Emmy nomination and the 2014 Gracie Award (Women in Media) as outstanding producer.

 Prior to that, she produced and directed the short documentary “Top Ten Monks” (30:00), about cloistered Austrian monks known for their Gregorian Chants.
 The monks won a Universal Music recording contract and the resulting CD, “Music for Paradise”, hit the top of the charts all over Europe.
 (HBO), 2010.